-About a year and a half ago, we wrote up a less than glowing review of Danny Meyer's then brand new Roman trattoria, Maialino.
-We had high expectations due to Meyer's flawless record, but flaws were found, and verdict was levied accordingly.
-Steinthal actually compared the place to every great band's worst album.
+Not long after it first opened, we wrote up a less-than-glowing review of Danny Meyer’s Roman trattoria, Maialino.
+We had high expectations due to Meyer’s flawless record, but flaws were found, and the verdict was levied accordingly.
+Steinthal actually compared the place to every great band’s worst album.
 Ouch.

 But what I’ve come to realize, after a bunch of recent visits, is that maybe this is a perfect example of when the “critics” (we refuse to actually call ourselves that) were wrong.
 Maybe Maialino is really Paul’s Boutique or Weezer’s Pinkerton.
 Those now legendary albums were both panned early on, but lived on to become respected as works of greatness, regardless of early opinion.
 The only problem with that theory is that we were pretty much the only ones that didn’t like Maialino from the start.
 Ignore everything I just said.
 Maybe we’re just that fat record store clerk that hates everything.

-A bar menu only item that's basically arancini, but with a tomato risotto and mozzarella inside.
-They're excellent, and guaranteed to be so hot inside that you burn the sh*t out of your mouth.
+A bar menu-only item that’s basically arancini, but with tomato risotto and mozzarella inside.
+They’re excellent and guaranteed to be so hot inside that you burn the sh*t out of your mouth.
 Ok, maybe only I do that.

 A very simple long Roman noodle with cheese and black pepper.
 This has been one of our favorite things to eat lately at Maialino, and it gets even more respect now that our friend says it’s the only pasta she’s tasted that takes her back to her trip to Rome.
 I suppose that means they got it right.
 Either way, we love it.